wp-plugins/quick-featured-images/README.txt

 3. The third screen: refine the filters.
 4. The fourth screen: take a preview.
 If the filtering does not correspond to your expectations you can refine the filters again under the list on this page.
 5. The fifth screen: take an overview of the success of the action.
-6. The sixth and last screen: take an look on the extra column (marked red) for assigned featured images.
+6. The sixth screen: take an look on the extra column (marked red) for assigned featured images.
+7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 8.0 =
+* Added the functionality of auto set featured images for new posts based on user defined rules
+* Added a sub menu page 'Default Images'
+* Updated menu page 'Overview'
+* Moved menu item near menu item 'Media'
+* Tested JavaScript in Opera, Firefox, Chrome and Internet Explorer
+* Fixed wrong behaviour on Customize page if both image selection buttons were clicked
+* Fixed HTML content section of custom taxonomies filter
+* Updated uninstall file
+* Updated *.pot file and german translation

 = 7.0 =
 * Added a top level menu item 'Featured Images'